GPII/ul-website/README.md

 NODE_ENV=production npm install
 docker-compose build ul-imports
 ```

 ## More Information

 For a more detailed breakdown on executing common maintenance tasks, see [the operations handbook](./docs/operations.md).
+If you need to make code changes, see the [contribution guidelines](./docs/contributing.md).